nginx/unit-docs/source/howto/docker.rst

        return 'Hello, World!'
    EOF

-However basic it is, there's already a dependency, so let's put it into a file called :file:`requirements.txt`:
+However basic it is, there's already a dependency, so let's list it in a file called :file:`requirements.txt`:

 .. code-block:: console